PIVX-Project/CDG/Pivmetheus/Abstract.md

 3.  <span>Balance, protection, and respect for all groups of the community</span>

-4.  <span>Maximation of network value.
+4.  <span>Maximization of network value.
 It is understood that network value may have modelled by $V=N<sup>2</sup>SI$(described in detail below)</span>